cesarg210/security-plus-homelab/README.md

 # Phase Objectives

-The objectives of this phase are to:

 • Enable detailed security logging on Windows systems
 • Implement host-based firewall controls on Linux servers
 • Simulate authentication failures and suspicious activity
 • Analyze system logs to understand how security events are recorded

-These activities create realistic telemetry that will later be centralized during the **SIEM Deployment phase**.

 ---